ramellose/massoc/README.md

 # massoc

-A platform for inference and analysis of microbial assocaition networks.
+A platform for inference and analysis of microbial association networks.

 ## Getting Started